rust-lang/this-week-in-rust/drafts/2020-01-14-this-week-in-rust.md

 # Crate of the Week

-This week's crate is [sqlx](https://crates.io/crates/sqlx), a modern SQL client library.
+This week's crate is [cxx](https://github.com/dtolnay/cxx), a library to build a C++ FFI safely by taking care of both sides.

-Thanks to [Jan Riemer](https://users.rust-lang.org/t/crate-of-the-week/2704/698) for the suggestions!
+Thanks to [Ehsan M. Kermani](https://users.rust-lang.org/t/crate-of-the-week/2704/702) for the suggestions!

 [Submit your suggestions and votes for next week][submit_crate]!